-Organic Seed Alliance in collaboration with the Transition to Organic Partnership Program (TOPP) is seeking seed growers willing to mentor seed students enrolled in our 2025 Organic Seed Production Online Course.
+Organic Seed Alliance, in collaboration with the Transition to Organic Partnership Program (TOPP), is seeking seed growers willing to mentor seed students enrolled in our 2026 Organic Seed Production Online Course.

 Mentor Location

-We are seeking mentors located within the Northwest TOPP region to participate in this year’s Course.
+We are seeking mentors located within the Northwest and Southwest TOPP region to participate in this year’s course.
 Mentors must be located in one of the following states:

 - Idaho